daytonaio/content/definitions/20240819_definition_continuous integration _ci_.md

 ---
-title: 'Continuous Integration (CI)'
+title: "Continuous Integration (CI)"
 description:
-  'Continuous Integration (CI) is a development practice in which developers frequently merge their code changes into a shared repository.
-This shared repository serves as a central location where all developers can access and collaborate on the codebase.'
+  "Continuous Integration (CI) is a development practice in which developers frequently merge their code changes into a shared repository.
+This shared repository serves as a central location where all developers can access and collaborate on the codebase."
 ---

 # Continuous Integration (CI)